 Nautical Archaeology Program

-The archaeology department at Texas A and M is attempting to excavate and model the Heroine, which was wrecked in in the Red River in 1838.
+The archaeology department at Texas A&M is attempting to excavate and model the Heroine, which was wrecked in in the Red River in 1838.

-Contains great content of photos, commentaries, links and recent steamboat news items.
+Contains lots of steamboatin’ information like photos, commentaries, links and recent steamboat news items.

 This is a very comprehensive view of past and present steamboats

 Our local tourism organization and a link to all that is exciting in Southern Indiana.